-The cabaret night spotlighting queer performers of colour decamps to the Southbank.
-Expect burlesque, drag and sideshows set to neo-soul, RnB and Motown all hosted by Sadie Sinner.
+The cabaret night spotlighting queer performers of colour decamps to Clapham’s Omnibus Theatre.
+Expect burlesque, drag and sideshows set to neo-soul, RnB and Motown.
+Oh, and lots of voguing.

 On the banks of the Thames and in the shadow of Battersea Power Station’s bombastic towers, you couldn’t ask for a more atmospheric setting for this weekly market.
 Head along to stock up on independent produce, tuck in street food, browse craft stalls and listen to live music.

 Formerly Flea at Flat Iron Square, this weekly vintage and makers market has moved to Vinegar Yard SE1, bringing its heaps of antiques, clothing, homeware, books, bikes and cameras with it.
 It's hunting ground for treasures and pre-loved artefacts.
 Can't make it this weekend?
 Visit its range of pop-up shops, open every weekday.

 You crafty so and so.
 Want to get your mitts on heaps of gorgeous gifts?
 Well, the Crafty Fox Market is a great place to start.
 Whether you're after original homeware or artwork, cards and handmade toys, you're sure to find something special even for those that are notoriously hard to buy for.

 Noses at the ready!
 This immersive exhibition tells the story of Barking’s industrial past through the power of smell.
 Sewage, fish and the scent of a fizzy pop factory will all be on display for you to take a whiff at, so you can discover what the streets of the east London suburb smelt like 200 years ago.
 It's certainly not to be sniffed at.
 The smelly exhibition can be found at Valence House Museum, Dagenham.
 A further exhibition (which doesn’t include the smell feature) can be found outside the National Theatre until Oct 5.